 Our today’s long journey will take us across the immense Ustyurt Plateau to the Aral Sea, once one of the four largest lakes in the world.
 Within the last fifty years, the sea shrunk by 90% and became the planet’s worst environmental disaster.

-Start from Nukus at 8:00 and drive towards Ustyurt Plateau passing on the way small town of Kungrad, which was busy Silk Road trading centre in the past.
-From Kungurad, we continue driving to the west across endless Ustyurt Plateau until we reach the Lake Sudochie.
-The lake is a breeding place for many migratory birds so you might be lucky to spot rare bird spices.
+Start from Nukus at 8:00 and drive towards Ustyurt Plateau passing on the way small town of Kungrad, which was a busy Silk Road trading center in the past.
+From Kungurad, we continue driving to the west across the endless Ustyurt Plateau until we reach Lake Sudochie.
+A lake is a breeding place for many migratory birds so you might be lucky to spot rare bird species.
 Stop at the lake to have a picnic.
 Before continuing our drive, you may stroll along the lakeshores to watch the lake’s rich aquatic birdlife.
 Leave the lake to visit the nearby abandoned settlement of Urga.
 The last dwellers left this palace in the 60s of the last century.
-Wandering through the ruined houses, schools and hospitals of this forgotten place, you will spot many household items left by the residents of this mysterious settlement.
+Wandering through the ruined houses, schools, and hospitals of this forgotten place, you will spot many household items left by the residents of this mysterious settlement.

-Continue on the Ustyurt to Aral Sea, stop on the way to take picture of huge and impressive canyons.
+Continue on the Ustyurt to the Aral Sea, stopping on the way to take pictures of huge and impressive canyons.
 Reach the Aral Sea and set up the camp at the seashores.
 Walk along the seashore or have a swim in the saline waters of the sea.
 Enjoy having dinner around the fire at the seashore.

 Overnight in the tents.

 Day 2 – Aral Sea – Muynak – Nukus